aidanh958/Chess-Bot/README.md

 ## competition details
  - each bot will only have 5 seconds in total.
 If your bot runs out of time you lose.
  - the bots will play 100 games alternating between black and white
+ - the bot with the most wins will be the winner